AWegnerGitHub/awegnergithub.github.io-content/2015_10_10_how-not-to-recruit-me.md

 I suspect this message showed up because I work for one of their largest clients, live 10 miles from their office and work, literally, right across the street from them.
 I didn't know that at the time though.
 I had to ask a co-worker if they'd ever heard of the company.
 They pointed out their office at lunch.

-I did not respond this this message.
+I did not respond to this message.

 ### Message 4